GBlanch/GCP-Uber-Data-Engineering-project/1.Uber Data Pipeline/README.md

 ## Introduction

-The main purpose of this project is to detail the core stages of an end-to-end pipeline Data Engineering project on GCP.
+The main purpose of this project is to detail the core stages of an end-to-end pipeline Data Engineering project.
 Therefore, many of the aspects regarding Business Intelligence, Analytics and Dashboarding will be out of the scope for this project.

 The structure of the architecture of this end-to-end data pipeline is detailed in the following section.